noorghazi25/Library-Resource-Management-Suite/README.md

 # Library-Resource-Management-Suite
-Welcome to the Library Resource Management Suite (LRMS) repository!
+Welcome to the Library Resource Management Suite (LRMS) 📚 repository!
 This project is a comprehensive, Object-Oriented software solution designed to streamline and automate library management tasks.
 Built with SFML (Simple and Fast Multimedia Library).

-Library Resource Management Suite 📚
-Welcome to the Library Resource Management Suite (LRMS) repository!
-This project is a comprehensive, Object-Oriented software solution designed to streamline and automate library management tasks.
-Built with SFML (Simple and Fast Multimedia Library), LRMS provides an intuitive, user-friendly interface for administrators, librarians, and library members.
-The suite is designed to improve efficiency, enhance user experience, and offer robust management features for any library environment.

 Key Features
 User Management: Register and manage users with roles for students, staff, and library administrators.